 Today, one-click purchase modules are available in many CMSs.
-Since we at ADCI Solutions develop ecommerce websites using Drupal, quick purchases on our clients’ website run on Drupal modules.
+Since we at ADCI Solutions create online stores using Drupal, quick purchases on our clients’ website run on Drupal modules.
 For example, these are Commerce Express Checkout and Commerce Buy One Click modules.

-How to Make a Online Store.
+How to start an ecommerce store.
 Part 3

 The search is used by the most highly motivated buyers.
 It requires close attention from the shop’s marketing experts, more money infusions, and the best UI.
 The time and money investments won’t go to waste: the traffic created in the shop by those buyers who are looking for a specific product varies between 18 and 30%.
 According to the REES46 data, conversion of internal search queries into purchases generate up to 40% of additional profit for the ecommerce store.
 At the same time, poorly implemented search causes losses for the online shop.
 8 out of 10 buyers leave the shop if they fail to find what they need in 8 seconds.